ourlord/GdbPointerPrinter/README.md

 GdbPointerPrinter
 ============

 Help to print contents for pointers in GDB.
+Especially deal with boost smart pointer.
 This tool is still under development and construction.